alexandremottier/CheckGateway/README.md

 # Check Gateway - RMM script

+That script is made for RMM using like Solarwinds MSP, NinjaRMM or others.

 ## How it works ?

 First, the script gets the gateway's IP address :